Skip to main content

 Copying a Line in Hex/Text

-By right-clicking, you can specify the copy format. quick addr
+By right-clicking, you can specify the copy format. copy hex text

 Determining Segment and Address via Memory/Address Bar